Window Covering FAQs

 In the New Jersey window covering industry, there is a term used to denote blinds that are sold in large hardware stores – they are called cut-downs.
 Cut-downs are bought by the boatload as blanks and are kept in stock.
 The purchaser of these blanks are required to measure their own windows so that the blanks can be cut to the desired width.
 These cut blanks will then be ready for self-installation, which will then necessitate an additional cut to achieve the desired length.

 Professionally speaking, I have yet to see a quality product available from cut-downs purchased at the large chain stores.
 However, a few online blind companies do exist, which are now selling cut-downs that are of excellent quality.
-The downside, again, is that these cut-downs, quality or not, still require the home purchaser to meticulously measure, cut and install the cut-downs themselves.
+The downside, again, is that these cut-downs, quality or not, still require the home purchaser to meticulously measure, cut, and install the cut-downs themselves.
 Should the measurement be off, or should they become damaged in any way during the installation, the purchaser is 100% responsible.
 Understandably, what cost savings that might have been realized from do-it-yourself, can evaporate quickly with even the slightest miscue.

 Surprisingly enough, more often than not it is actually less expensive to hire a professional window covering consultant to manage the entire job.
 Not only does the professional offer an exceedingly wider selection of blinds, colors, and textures, they offer years of experience as to what product is best for the window being covered.
 They will ask questions the home buyer will never think to ask and advise the most appropriate materials.
-They’ll help the homeowner weigh such variables as the nature and use of room, the quality of light, direction of sunset/exposure, energy savings, and mood or feel desired.
-Not only will their knowledge and expertise prove to be invaluable, they take on the responsibility of measuring, cutting and installation.
-Not only will a professional window covering consultant save the homeowner both time and money, they insure the job is done right – the first time.
+They’ll help the homeowner weigh such variables as the nature and use of the room, the quality of light, the direction of sunset/exposure, energy savings, and mood or feel desired.
+Not only will their knowledge and expertise prove to be invaluable, but they also take on the responsibility of measuring, cutting and installation.
+Not only will a professional window covering consultant save the homeowner both time and money, they ensure the job is done right – the first time.